temleus/secondTest42/README.md

 All three libraries must be added as library projects.

-+ add android support package dependency (libs\android-support-v4.jar or your local jar)
++ add the last version android support package dependency (libs\android-support-v4.jar or your local jar)

 + ! `applicationId = Utility.getMetadataApplicationId(context);` at line 221 com.facebook.Session.java must be replaced with
   `applicationId = "387110658074885";` (because Manifest metadata parsing isn't implemented in Robolectric)